Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-wiring.md

 ## Step 3: Connecting the Power
-After you connect your 25 Gbps or 100 Gbps ports, connect power to the node.
+After you connect your {{include.ethernetSpeed}} ports, connect power to the node.
 There are two power sockets on the back of your node.
 To maximize redundancy, connect each PSU to a separate power supply or power distribution unit (PDU).